Privacy considerations

 |

 This includes procedures for how to deal with requests for the secondary use of data.
-Refer to the RACGP’s Secondary use of general practice data resource for guidance and a decision-making support tool.
+Refer to the RACGP's Three key principles for the secondary use of general practice data by third parties resource for guidance and a decision-making support tool.

 |